-According to Candide Dias, Coordinator of the organization’s Outreach Health Services, that connection has people approaching the van before its doors are even open.
+According to Candide Dias, Coordinator of the organization’s Outreach Health Services, that connection had people approaching the van before its doors were even open.
 And though clients often come to the clinic for one reason, the keen eye of a nurse will notice that they need other care – often treating or dressing a wound, as well.

 Candide Dias, coordinator of outreach health services at Cool Aid, says clients often come to the mobile clinic for one reason, but, after seeing a nurse, will be treated for other health concerns.
 And that means better healthcare outcomes for those in need.
 PHOTO BY KAREN MACKENROT

 Since its launch in July 2021, the Cool Aid Mobile Health Clinic has supported over 6,000 visits from people who previously may not have had any care at all, and their work is not slowing down.
 So far, the outreach team has been busy offering wound care, doing blood work, and requesting diagnostic tests, among other things, stopping at locations throughout Greater Victoria, including several Cool Aid locations, Our Place, Tiny Town, Mustard Seed, The Rainbow Kitchen and others.

 According to Lundgren, the mental health intervention and outreach in the mobile clinic has made an immediate impact.
 Among their first mobile clinic clients was someone who hadn’t accessed any health services for over 20 years due to mental health issues and stigma.
 During that first encounter, she says, “the client was started on medications for anxiety and depression, and was connected to the Counsellor at Cool Aid Community Health Centre.
 The client was also started on antibiotics for extensive infected wounds on his lower legs.”